-sig ning the acknowledgment, you are agreeing to the following:
+By signing the acknowledgment, you are agreeing to the following:

 1. I have read the syllabus and understand the course description and course goals, the student learning outcomes, the expectations of the instructor, the assignment directions, the section on academic ethics and honesty, and the responsibilities I have as a student in this course.
 If I do not believe that I can complete the requirements outlined in the syllabus, it is my responsibility to withdraw from the course.

-(Please circle one)

-A. Agree

-B. Disagree
+A. Agree B. Disagree

 2. I have read the information provided in the syllabus on academic ethics and honesty.
 I understand that if I am discovered to be cheating or colluding on work assigned in this class, I could receive a zero for the assignment.
 I also understand that if I am found to have submitted a paper for credit that contains any amount of plagiarized material, I could receive a grade of "F" for the assignment or for the entire course.

 (Please circle one)

-A. Agree

-B. Disagree